-My boyfriend/bandmate runs a site called Patrick Goes Pop, where he writes about his musical adventures and reviews albums, concerts, books, and more.
+My boyfriend/bandmate has a site called Patrick Goes Pop, where he writes about his musical adventures and reviews albums, concerts, books, and more.
 He asked me to talk about my favorite song for a series called My Song Story, where people share the meanings behind songs that have a special place in their memories and hearts.

 My Song Story